LanceNorskog/simple-hal/Hyperlinks.md

 SimpleHAL is an implementation of the [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) concept.
 HATEOS provides useful features to the client of a ReST app:

 * Discoverability
-**
+  * HATEOS allow the developer to learn how an API works by example.
+  The API documentation may not mention subtleties of the implementation, details of the API may change without notice, or there may be no documentation at all.
 * Knowledge Export
-** HATEOS exports knowledge of a ReST service's API to the client.
+  * HATEOS exports knowledge of a ReST service's API to the client.
 This simplifies the client because it does not need to embed knowledge of how to use the API.
 * Resource Style
-** HATEOS nudges the API towards a resource-based style.
+  * HATEOS nudges the API towards a resource-based style.
 This means that the API provides unique, permanent links to resources available from the API.
 For example, a movie will always be represented by only one link and that link will always refer the same movie.

 ### Standards